Employee benefits, made clear.

 How do you ensure you are not ‘over-paying’ for benefits with an insured plan?

 Again, this is where a skilled and experienced benefits consultant is important.
-Benefits advisors understand the nuances involved in benefit program pricing, and they know how to analyze your program data to ensure your pricing is fair, based on the claims experience and demographics of your group.
+Benefits advisors understand the nuances involved in benefit program pricing, and they know how to analyze your program data to ensure your pricing is fair, based on the structure and claims experience of your group.

 When would a group consider moving away from a fully insured plan?